-However, the research questions above share a common ethical assumption that we shall continue down the path to substitute labour with capital/technology.
-As cautioned by Marengo's (2019) review, there will be a remote possibility of a virtuous circle of employment if we continue to rely on labour substituting technologies in production.
-Therefore, as a closing remark, a fundamental ethical question we need to ask about IR4.0 technologies is: Should the labour substituting technology continue to be pursued?
-We are not Luddites, but neither do we believe in an unbridled technology that has little concern to its impacts on the very foundation of people's livelihoods.
+Therefore, as a concluding remark, a fundamental ethical question we need to ask about IR4.0 technologies is: Should the labour substituting technology continue to be pursued?
+We are not Luddites, but neither do we believe in an unbridled technology that has little concern for its impacts on the very foundation of people's livelihoods.
 Therefore, a sustainable and balanced development framework must be formulated to ensure social and occupational equalities in the face of IR4.0 technological leaps.